dog-days/create-react-boilerplate-app/README.md

 - **Package.json Configuration**

-  package.json configuration is optional.
+  package.json configuration is optional,but it is convenient.

 - **Configuration Override**

-  We can custom all the config file.For example you can only override webpack.config.dev.js.
+  We can custom all the config file.For example, you can cover only webpack.config.dev.js.